rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

 {% endhighlight%}
 <small> Check the code in <a href="https://github.com/rajanand02/meteor-crud/blob/master/posts.coffee">GitHub</a></small>

-Since we are using CoffeeScript we don't have to write *return* statements and we can also ignore brackets/semicolons etc..
+Since we are using CoffeeScript we don't have to write *return* statements and we can also ignore brackets, semicolons etc..

 Now our code is pretty clean and it is ready to do **CRUD** operations..
 <figure>